kaiewiggins/kaiewiggins.github.io/_posts/2021-07-10-Publishing-Overview.md

 If you intend to publish a book or otherwise care about getting your words out to readers, it's never too early to start.
 Nothing published to share yet?
 Build platforms (website/social media, etc.) around shouting about books you like, ideally ones that are similar to what you hope to write.
 By the time you're ready to search for readers, you'll have contacts who you can share the news with!

-And consider starting with something smaller and less resource intensive than a book.
+And consider starting with something smaller and less resource intensive than a book, especially if you're a student.
 Short stories, fanfiction, and serial fiction are a few ways to get your words in front of readers with less pressure.
 Bite-sized content is a growing market *and* it's more doable for you, especially if you're balancing creating with a busy school or work schedule.

 See other posts in the [Resources](/resources.html) section for links to short fiction and serial fiction markets.